aanyag275/CODTECH-Task2/README.md

 ![download](https://github.com/user-attachments/assets/90255dfc-5d51-43c9-acdd-4c6cd1753c52)
 ![download (1)](https://github.com/user-attachments/assets/f837419f-53b2-49b2-82e0-adbd861eeca5)
 ![download (3)](https://github.com/user-attachments/assets/c52b592c-6ed9-4701-ae61-9c1540393a2f)

 ### Objective

-The objective of this task is to demonstrate the process of building, evaluating, and interpreting a simple linear regression model.
-Here are the specific goals:
+The objective of this task is to perform customer segmentation analysis on a retail dataset using clustering techniques like K-means or DBSCAN.

-### Data Handling:
+### Data Loading and Preprocessing:
-- Load and preprocess the dataset.
+- Load the retail dataset and preprocess it to derive relevant features like TotalAmount from Quantity and UnitPrice.
-- Split the dataset into training and testing sets.
-### Model Training:
-- Train a simple linear regression model using the training data.
-### Model Evaluation:
-- Evaluate the model’s performance using appropriate metrics such as Mean Squared Error (MSE) and R-squared (R²).
-### Prediction:
-- Use the trained model to make predictions on the test data.
-### Visualization:
-- Visualize the regression line along with the training data.
-- Plot the actual vs. predicted values for the test data to assess the model’s accuracy visually.
+- Convert InvoiceDate to datetime format and aggregate data by CustomerID to compute metrics like Frequency, TotalAmount, and Recency.
+### Feature Selection and Normalization:
+- Select features (Frequency, TotalAmount, Recency) for segmentation.
+- Normalize the selected features using StandardScaler to ensure uniform scale across different metrics.
+### Determining Optimal Number of Clusters:
+- Use the elbow method to determine the optimal number of clusters (optimal_clusters) for K-means clustering based on within-cluster sum of squares (WCSS).
-### Interpretation:
+### Applying K-means Clustering:
-- Interpret the evaluation metrics to understand the model’s performance.
-- Draw conclusions based on the visualizations.
+- Apply K-means clustering with the determined optimal number of clusters (optimal_clusters) to segment customers based on their normalized features.
+### Analyzing and Visualizing Segments:
+- Compute cluster summaries to analyze segment characteristics (mean Frequency, TotalAmount, Recency for each cluster).
+- Visualize customer segments using scatter plots to show relationships between TotalAmount vs. Frequency and Recency vs. Frequency, colored by cluster.

 ### Technologies Used
 - **Python**: The primary programming language for data analysis.
 - **pandas**: Used for data manipulation and analysis.
 - **matplotlib**: Employed for creating static, animated, and interactive visualizations.
-- **sklearn**: User for splitting data and doing linear regression.
+- **sklearn**: User for preprocessing and k-means clustering.

-A simple linear regression model on a housing dataset can predict house prices based on key features, aiding in informed decision-making for buyers, sellers, and policymakers.
+- **seaborn**: Utilized for making statistical graphics that are informative and attractive.

+The outcome of this analysis should provide actionable insights into customer segments within the retail dataset.
+These insights can be used to tailor marketing strategies, optimize inventory management, and enhance customer retention efforts based on the distinct behaviors and characteristics identified within each segment.